-/pe filter text Configuration Space (⇒ ▼ ⊂) ▼ Resource Sat the avaluation cattings for Variant Models Run/Debug Settings Model List Configuration Wizard Evaluation Input-Output Transformation Configuration The strictness of the evaluation can be configured in order to detect problematic modeling constructs.
-It is strict settings unless there are good arguments against that, e.g. legacy models.
-The settings apply to all VDMs of this configuration space during evaluation and transformation. recommended to use the most Violating one-definition rule for user functions in pvSCL Error ~ Comparing values of incompatible types in pvSCL Error ~ Referencing non-existing models or elements in relations or pvSCL Off ~ Relation types to be considered in reference check Built-in only ~ Using ambiguous element references in pvSCL Off ~ Resolving invalid default-selected alternatives Off with warning ~ Restore Defaults Apply
+Properties for Variants - 0 × type filter text Configuration Space < Resource Configuration Space Set the evaluation settings for Variant Models Run/Debug Settings Model List Configuration Wizard Evaluation Input-Output Transformation Configuration The strictness of the evaluation can be configured in order to detect problematic modeling constructs.
+It is recom strict settings unless there are good arguments against that, e.g. legacy models. mended to use the most The settings apply to all VDMs of this configuration space during evaluation and transformation.
+Violating one-definition rule for user functions in pvSCL Error \sim Comparing values of incompatible types in pvSCL Error \sim Referencing non-existing models or elements in relations or pvSCL Off \sim Relation types to be considered in reference check Built-in only \sim Using ambiguous element references in pvSCL Off \sim Resolving invalid default-selected alternatives Off with warning ng ~ Assigning or accessing incompatible attribute values Off \sim Restore e Defaults pply ?
+Apply and d Close Car icel